Pastor-Teacher: Nathan Mains

 Local Church Leadership in the Family of God – Teaching on 1 Peter 5:1-5 by Pastor-Teacher Nathan Mains

-Introduction: Being shepherded by mature, rightly motivated local church leaders is one of the most significant factors towards a local church being an example of the church Jesus had in mind.
+Introduction: I believe being shepherded by mature, rightly motivated local church leaders is the most significant factor towards a local church being an example of the church Jesus had in mind.
 Near the end of his letter to some churches facing tough times, Peter addresses their leaders.
 What he says to them can help us properly envision and align ourselves with God’s idea for local church leadership today.

 1 Peter 5:1-5 Truth Essence: Leadership in the family of God should be provided by properly motivated mature men who shepherd & oversee like a team of dads, rather than ruling over, like lords.